ZacGeurts/tools/README.md

 <BR />
 This is not for a games database.<BR />
 This is for Retroarch thumbnail archival tools.<BR />
+Retroarch should be at or above version 1.19.<BR />
 <BR />
 shots.sh is the most interesting one and lets you use F8 to instant thumbnail.<BR />
 Turn off GPU screenshot so you do not capture any overlays like pause icon.<BR />